Tour-of-Teamrespawn/_build/README.md

 - `$Arma3InstallFolder` is just the directory where Arma 3 is installed to.
 (No trailing `\`).
 - `$Arma3ToolsFolder` is where your Arma 3 Tools is installed.
 (No trailing `\`).
 - `$OutputPath` is where the script will save the PBO.
 Defaults to your MPMissions folder to ease local testing.
+- `$FileBank_EXE` is the path to FileBank, which part of the Arma 3 Tools Steam download.

 ...and dedicated server variables: